MajorPainage/Origins1.7.1/README.md

 </pre>
 - Remove the double slashes to enable the add-on, save and restart the server.
 (NOTE:  Folders inside the \MPMissions\ folder don't have to be packed to .pbo format)

+<b>DMR Damage Scaling Removed</b>

+Edit file: MPMissions/dayz_1.origins.tavi/BASTARDS/fn_damageHandler.sqf
+Look at lines 81-88.

+If you would like DMR's to have the same damage as they would in cherno then keep or delete lines that are commented out starting with  "  /* if (_unit == player) then { "  if you want the new style DMR damage they uncomment out the code.